 When analyzing the incentives and protections that are necessary for a given art form, one should be sure to account for characteristics and tendencies that are specific to that particular type of work.
 Measures that are necessary in one industry may not be necessary in another.
 Additionally, an issue that is perceived to be a problem in one industry may be an asset in another.
 For example, the practice of copying (or "piracy") is sometimes viewed as an enemy of creativity, yet at other times may be a stimulant of it.
-In the article The Piracy Paradox: Innovation and Intellectual Property in Fashion Design by Kal Raustiala and Christopher Sprigman, the authors discuss this phenomenon as it applies to the fashion industry.74 In doing so, they provide a comparable example of how industry characteristics are crucial to any discussion regarding the need for copyright protection within a given industry.75 lack of protection would result in fewer individuals being willing to invest their creative efforts.77 For example, piracy has been a principal concern for content owners in the music and film industries.78 Groups such as the Recording Industry of America and the Motion Picture Association of America have staged highly publicized oppositions to enablers of piracy, such as online file-trading systems like Grokster.79 The movements of groups representing these interests resulted in recent legislation including the Digital Millennium Copyright Act and the Sonny Bono Copyright Term Extension Act.80 Permitting piracy may also permit pirates to profit from the sale of works they did not create - a scenario in direct opposition to the aims of copyright law.81
+In the article The Piracy Paradox: Innovation and Intellectual Property in Fashion Design by Kal Raustiala and Christopher Sprigman, the authors discuss this phenomenon as it applies to the fashion industry.
+In doing so, they provide a comparable example of how industry characteristics are crucial to any discussion regarding the need for copyright protection within a given industry.

+Intellectual property law generally holds that piracy is a problem.
+Because intellectual property law is built around the concept of promising protection as a form of incentive to engage in creative labor, several industries have feared that a lack of protection would result in fewer individuals being willing to invest their creative efforts.
+For example, piracy has been a principal concern for content owners in the music and film industries.
+Groups such as the Recording Industry of America and the Motion Picture Association of America have staged highly publicized oppositions to enablers of piracy, such as online file-trading systems like Grokster.
+The movements of groups representing these interests resulted in recent legislation including the Digital Millennium Copyright Act and the Sonny Bono Copyright Term Extension Act.
+Permitting piracy may also permit pirates to profit from the sale of works they did not create - a scenario in direct opposition to the aims of copyright law.